linsomniac/network-attached-backup/README.markdown

 Status
 ------

+2013-03-26: I haven't had much attention for this over the last year (can't believe it's been that long), but it's still on the list of things I'd like to work on.
+I'm trying to make some progress with it now.

 2012-01-15: First set of backups run using this code.
 These were done in via the tests, but did simulate a full (but small) backup data-set.
 This is a good indicator that the heart of the backup code is complete, but